JustinaJur/input-box/README.md

 ## About

-Example of input field with axios post calls and Redux.
+Example of input field with axios post calls made with Redux.

 ### How to run the project